radishmouse/react-redux-intro_2020-08-25/README.md

 - Redux dispatch is provided via "mapDispatchToProps"
     - it should expect to receive `dispatch()` as an argument

+### To create a Smart Container v1:

+- import your Dumb Component
+- import the connect function from react-redux
+- write a mapStateToProps
+    - it should "translate" redux state into react props
+- you "wire up" your dumb component to the mapStateToProps fn

 ## Adding a `<Provider />`

 - pass it a `store` prop that points to your Redux store